 - 5. Turn on English TV as Often as Possible

-What TV Offers to English Learners
+What Types of TV Series Should English Learners Watch?

 TV can help English students improve various skills, including listening comprehension, vocabulary building and even conversing.

 When you watch a movie, for example, you practice listening to words and phrases in context.
 The visual elements provide clues to help you understand unfamiliar vocabulary and expressions.
 As your vocabulary increases and you get more exposure to native speech, you can level up your own verbal abilities, too.

 Another great thing about TV is that there is a wide range of engaging material for you to learn from.
 Here are just a few examples of the different series, movies and genres you can explore:

 - Sitcoms: These popular comedies will make you laugh while you learn English.
 Here are the 10 best ’90s sitcoms for English learners and 10 great modern American sitcoms.
 You will also find some sitcoms in this list of six great TV shows for listening comprehension practice.

 - News programs: Here are nine essential news sources for learning English, plus a guide to learning English through the news.

 - Movies: Check out these 10 modern American classic movies for language learning, as well as these seven blockbusters (very popular/successful movies) English learners will enjoy.